(Re)Imagine

 About the Authors

 Nishant Mishra [Associate Director, Acuity Knowledge Partners (Acuity)] has close to 18 years of work experience in investment research, including 14 years at Acuity, with a focus on the transport, utilities, capital goods and energy sectors.
 With expertise in both equity and fixed income research, he currently leads teams that provide research support to European buy- and sell-side clients.
 The work involves building detailed financial models, distressed debt analysis, writing initiation reports and assisting clients with investment decisions for investment-grade, high-yield and distressed-debt companies in developed and emerging markets.
-He acts as a single point of contact for clients..Show More
+He acts as a single point of contact for clients and ensures the team delivers high-quality output in line..Show More

 Pratiksha Kaval has over 8 years of experience in investment research and credit ratings, with a focus on the auto, capital goods, shipping and aerospace sectors.
 She has been associated with Acuity Knowledge Partners since April 2020.
 Pratiksha currently covers the European investment-grade autos and industrials sector and provides support to a large buy-side client.
 She is a Chartered Accountant and holds a bachelor’s degree in commerce.